fluent/fluent-bit-docs/filter/nest.md

 }
 ```

-## Example #3 - multiple nest and lift filters
+## Example #3 - multiple nest and lift filters with prefix

 This example starts with the 3-level deep nesting of _Example 2_ and applies
 the `lift` filter three times to reverse the operations.
 The end result is that
 all records are at the top level, without nesting, again.
+One prefix is added
+for each level that is lifted.

 ### Configuration file